 Weekly Comments & Charts

-The S&P 500 finished positive for the week and remains firmly in the upward trend that began in mid-February 2016.
-While shorter-term momentum has slowed in recent months, the Index reached a new all-time high and closed above 2,500 for the first time in history, illustrating there may still be further gains ahead.
-While volatility and downward pressure has slightly increased in recent months, stock markets are still in a historically low risk and volatility environment as there has not been a 5%+ correction for the S&P 500 in 308 trading days – the fourth longest streak in the history of the Index.
+The S&P 500 finished positive for the third consecutive week, following two weeks of small losses, as the Index remains firmly in the upward trend that began in mid-February 2016.
+Shorter-term momentum has picked back up in recent weeks as the Index has continued to reach new all-time highs throughout 2017, illustrating there may still be further gains ahead.
+While volatility and downward pressure have slightly increased, stock markets are still in a historically low risk and volatility environment as there has not been a 5%+ correction for the S&P 500 in 368 trading days – the fourth longest streak in the history of the Index.
 The coming weeks should continue to provide valuable insight about the near-term direction of the S&P 500, but it seems to remain in a bullish pattern for now.

 *Chart created at StockCharts.com